-- 1. Click Z Track.
+- 1. Click TRACK.

 - 2. Double-click a Plan from the Plan list.

 - 3. Navigate to the item you want to open.

-- 4. Click 坏 Go To.
+- Click Some Go To.

 The item opens in a new browser tab.

 Viewing Test Results

 When you synchronize Requirements or Stories between the Atlas Hub and a testing tool, Atlas can display the test results returned by your testing tool.
 In order to do this, your system administrator needs to use Micro Focus Connect to connect the two systems.